HERON RIDGE ASSOCIATES

 Both Individual and Group Counseling

 Heron Ridge Associates works with patients of all ages, as well as couples, families, and groups.
 At our counseling center, you will be treated with the respect and support you need to get through life’s toughest obstacles.
-We offer a variety of counseling services, including grief counseling, depression therapy, substance abuse recovery, and much more.
+We offer a variety of counseling services, including grief counseling, depression therapy and much more.
 Call (734) 454-3560 today for yourself, a friend or family member.

 WHY CHOOSE US